lupyuen/zig-lvgl-nuttx/README.md

 The official Python Bindings for LVGL appear to be Object-Oriented.
 This could inspire our Object-Oriented Wrapper in Zig...

 -   [Python Bindings for LVGL](https://github.com/lvgl/lv_binding_micropython)

+However the Python Bindings are Dynamically Typed, might be tricky implementing them as Static Types in Zig.